Migrating from previous versions of APScheduler

 The Shelve job store had to be dropped because it could not support the new job store design.
 Use SQLAlchemyJobStore with SQLite instead.

-but if you were instantiating triggers manually before, then one must be supplied as the
+scheduler, but if you were instantiating triggers manually before, then one must be

 The only other backwards incompatible change was that